 - To obtain physical evidence from an individual for the purpose of scientific testing in lieu of a court order where required;

 - Against persons who are handcuffed or restrained unless it is used to prevent injury, escape, or otherwise overcome active or passive resistance posed by the subject.

 - Any injuries resulting from a use of force incident shall result in the appropriate medical attention being provided to the injured party.

 - Members involved in use of force incidents as described below shall notify their supervisor

-as soon as practicable and shall complete a departmental use of force report.
+as soon as practicable and shall complete a departmental use of force report and per

 - Use of force that results in a physical injury.